 Dan Romuald Mbanga is a global lead business development manager at AWS, where he leads business and technical initiatives involving Amazon AI platforms such as Amazon SageMaker, designed to provide end-to-end machine learning environments for AWS’s customers.
 He helps AWS customers in all GEOs, as well as internal AWS stakeholders across data science, product development, marketing, sales, and technical support achieve success with AWS’s machine and deep learning technologies.
 Previously, Dan was a big data and DevOps engineering manager at AWS, where he built and led two teams of specialized engineers on the Hadoop ecosystem and in CI/CD technologies.
 Dan holds BS degrees in physics and computer science from the University of Buea.
 In his spare time, he enjoys traveling, hacking hardware electronics, and learning new languages.

-Dave Stuart is a senior product manager at the US Department of Defense, where he is leading a large-scale effort to transform the workflows of thousands of enterprise business analysts through Jupyter and Python adoption, making tradecraft more efficient, sharable, and repeatable.
-Previously, Dave led multiple grass-roots technology adoption efforts, developing innovative training methods that tangibly increased the technical proficiency of a large noncoding enterprise workforce.
+Dave Stuart is a senior technical executive within the US Department of Defense, where he’s leading a large-scale effort to transform the workflows of thousands of enterprise business analysts through Jupyter and Python adoption, making tradecraft more efficient, sharable, and repeatable.
+Previously, Dave led multiple grassroots technology adoption efforts, developing innovative training methods that tangibly increased the technical proficiency of a large noncoding enterprise workforce.